 I pay attention to the ages of the reviewers along with their opinions.

 Photos let me further evaluate the customers for compatibility.

 I go to the restaurant website to see what they say and see the pictures they are using to promote the place.

 The menu gives additional clues based on selections and pricing.

 Finally, I use UBER, so I know and have a record of the driver, vehicle, and license number.
 Can see their progress coming to pick me up and know when they arrive.
 Don’t have to walk outside until I am ready, and they will be at the front door of the restaurant.

 I leave before it gets late which eliminates issues with drunk people getting out of hand.

 UBER drops me at my hotel and the driver opens my door and sees that I am safely inside.

 Each of us must make the decision to go out dressed and if we are ready for it.
-Wouldn’t it be nice to be able to do it regardless of if you pass or not?
+Wouldn’t it be nice to be able to do it regardless of if you are a passable crossdresser or not?
 Wouldn’t it be nice to be accepted without regard to passing?